 Lawrence Berkeley National Lab Integrative Genomics Building

-This new 78,500 square foot genomics research building and central offices will consolidate the existing Joint Genome Institute and the Systems Biology Knowledgebase group.
-The new facility will be the first building of the new Biosciences quad at LBNL, which is planned for a final 500,000 square foot build-out.
-The Biosciences group will be a key support of the DOE Grand Challenge in Science and Technology to reduce energy impacts on society.
+The new 78,500 square foot genomics research building and central offices consolidate the existing Joint Genome Institute and the Systems Biology Knowledgebase group.
+The new facility is the first building of the new biosciences quad at the Lawrence Berkeley National Lab (LBNL), which is planned for a final 500,000 square foot build-out.
+The biosciences group will be a key support of the DOE Grand Challenge in Science and Technology to reduce energy impacts on society.

-This building will be a mixed-use facility consisting of wet laboratories, dry laboratories, computational data center and office spaces.
-The project also includes a 5,000 square foot modular utility plant that will serve the main building.
+This building is a mixed-use facility consisting of wet laboratories, dry laboratories, a computational data center, and office spaces.
+The project also includes a 5,000 square foot modular utility plant that serves the main building.
 The utility plant is designed to be expandable and will be able to support up to five more buildings.

-The project, funded by the Department of Energy, must achieve energy usage goals 30% better than ASHRAE 90.1 and 50% better than the building it’s replacing.
+The project, funded by the Department of Energy, achieves energy usage goals 30% better than ASHRAE 90.1 and 50% better than the building it replaced.